Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Conclusion

 \section{Conclusion}

-The Hilbert transform (HT), to obtain quadrature component and Gabor analytic signal (GAS) representation, is most well-known and widely used mathematical formulation for modeling and analysis of signals in various applications.
-The fundamental contributions and conceptual innovations of this study are introduction of the new discrete Fourier cosine quadrature transforms (FCQTs) and discrete Fourier sine quadrature transforms (FCQTs), designated as Fourier quadrature transforms (FQTs), as effective alternatives to the HT.
-Using these FQTs, we proposed Fourier-Singh analytic signal (FSAS) representations, as alternatives to the GAS, with following properties: (1) real part of FSAS is the original signal and imaginary part is the FCQT of the real part, (2) imaginary part of FSAS is the original signal and real part is the FSQT of the real part, (3) like the GAS, Fourier spectrum of the FSAS has only positive frequencies, however unlike the GAS, the real and imaginary parts of the proposed FSAS representations are not orthogonal to each other.
-Continuous time FQTs, FSAS representations, and 2D extension of these formulations are also presented.
+The Hilbert transform (HT), to obtain quadrature component and Gabor analytic signal (GAS) representation, is most well-known, widely used and a key mathematical representation for modeling and analysis of signals to reveal underlying physical phenomenon in various applications.
+The fundamental contributions and conceptual innovations of this study are the introduction of the new discrete Fourier cosine quadrature transforms (FCQTs) and discrete Fourier sine quadrature transforms (FCQTs), designated as Fourier quadrature transforms (FQTs), as effective alternatives to the HT.
+Using these FQTs, we proposed Fourier quadrature analytic signal (FQAS) representations, as coherent alternatives to the GAS, with following properties: (1) real part of FQAS is the original signal and imaginary part is the FCQT of the real part, (2) imaginary part of FQAS is the original signal and real part is the FSQT of the imaginary part, (3) like the GAS, Fourier spectrum of the FQAS has only positive frequencies, however unlike the GAS, the real and imaginary parts of the proposed FQAS representations are not orthogonal to each other.
+Moreover, continuous time FQTs, FQAS representations, and 2D extensions of these formulations are also presented.

-The Fourier theory and zero-phase filtering based Fourier decomposition method (FDM) is an adaptive data analysis approach to decompose a signal into a set of small number of Fourier intrinsic band functions (FIBFs).
-This study also proposed a new formulation of the FDM using the discrete cosine transform and the discrete cosine quadrature transform with the GAS and FSAS representations, and demonstrated its efficacy for analysis of nonlinear and non-stationary simulated as well as real-life time series such as instantaneous fundamental frequency estimation from unit sample sequence, chirp and speech signals, baseline wander and power-line interference removal from ECG data, trend and variability estimation and analysis of climate data, seismic time series analysis, and finally noise removal, IF and TFE estimation from the gravitational wave event GW150914 strain data.
+The Fourier theory and zero-phase filtering-based Fourier decomposition method (FDM) is an adaptive data analysis approach to decompose a signal into a set of a small number of Fourier intrinsic band functions (FIBFs).
+This study also proposed a new formulation of the FDM using the discrete cosine transform and the discrete cosine quadrature transform with the GAS and FQAS representations, and demonstrated its efficacy for analysis of nonlinear and non-stationary simulated as well as real-life time series such as instantaneous fundamental frequency estimation from unit sample sequence, chirp and speech signals, baseline wander and power-line interference removal from ECG data, trend and variability estimation and analysis of climate data, seismic time series analysis, and finally noise removal, IF and TFE estimation from the gravitational wave event GW150914 strain data.